iabhisheksaini01/Documentation/scrum-70_salary.md

 ---

 ## Introduction
-Salary API is a microservice developed in Java that handles all operations related to salary processing and record-keeping within the OT-Microservices architecture.
-Designed with portability in mind, this service is platform-agnostic and can operate seamlessly across different operating systems, provided a Java Runtime Environment (JRE) is available.
-Its core responsibility is to ensure accurate and efficient handling of payroll transactions while integrating smoothly into the broader microservice ecosystem.
+The Salary API is a microservice built using Java.
+It manages all tasks related to salary processing and keeping salary records.
+This service is part of the OT-Microservices system.
+It is designed to work on any operating system as long as Java Runtime Environment (JRE) is installed, making it platform-independent.
+Its main job is to handle payroll operations accurately and efficiently, and it works well with other microservices in the system.

 ---

 ## Why need this application?
-A dedicated service for salary-related operations is crucial in a distributed microservices architecture.
-Centralizing this logic in a single microservice promotes modularity, simplifies payroll integration, and ensures a single source of truth for all salary data and transactions.
+A separate service for salary work is important in a microservices system.
+It keeps salary data in one place, makes it easier to manage, and helps connect it smoothly with other services.

 ---
 ## What problems does it resolve?
 - Eliminates salary data duplication across services

 - Provides consistent APIs for salary operations

--  Enhances maintainability of payroll logic
+- Makes it easier to update and manage salary-related code

- - Enables audit trails for salary changes
+- Keeps track of any changes made to salary data

- - Simplifies integration with downstream services like attendance and leave management
+- Makes it easier to connect with other systems like attendance and leave tracking

 ---